Downtown Commercial District (Adopted March 2019.)

 - Nanobreweries as defined in NH RSA 178:12-a, Brewpubs as defined in NH RSA 178:13, Wine retail outlets and tasting rooms pursuant to NH RSA 178:8, and Liquor manufacturers pursuant to NH RSA 178:6;

-- Light Manufacturing: Includes all manufacturing and assembly, packaging, finishing or treating of products carried on completely within a structure, and involving no outside storage of equipment or materials.
-Light Industry shall not be interpreted to include any industry, the operations of which would cause danger of fire or explosion or which shall result in significant objectionable vibration, noise, smoke, fumes, odor, dust, gas fumes, chemicals, radiation or other waste materials which would constitute a nuisance, nor which would adversely affect other private or public properties;
+- Light Industry: Assembly, packaging, and/or finishing of products carried on completely within a structure, and involving no outside storage of equipment or materials.
+Light Industry shall not include any industry, the operation of which could (1) pose a danger of fire or explosion, (2) create significant objectionable vibration, noise, smoke, fumes, odor or dust, (3) produce chemicals, radioactive or other potentially dangerous waste, or (4) adversely affect other private or public properties;

 - Mixed Uses: The development of a tract of land or building or structure with two or more different permitted uses such as but not limited to residential, office, retail, public, or entertainment.